This article briefly outlines the basic steps necessary to install and run Memgraph on Windows with the Windows Subsystem for Linux.

 /etc/memgraph/memgraph.conf.
 If the

-Memgraph configuration is altered, Memgraph needs to be restarted.
+configuration file is altered, Memgraph needs to be restarted.
+To learn about

 Where to next?